 - i.
-Lot Area: Not less than 7500 square feet; provided that (a) no more than a single principal building containing four (4) dwelling units shall be permitted on any lot that is less 10,000 square feet and (b) cluster or cottage court housing shall not be permitted on any lot that is less than 12,000 square feet - ii.
+Lot Area: As applicable in the R-2 District; provided that (a) no more than a single principal building containing four (4) dwelling units shall be permitted on any lot that is less 10,000 square feet and (b) cluster or cottage court housing shall not be permitted on any lot that is less than 12,000 square feet - ii.
 Lot Coverage: Maximum 50% - iii.
-Lot Width, Lot Depth, Setback Requirements and Building Height: - For lots with a single multi-residential building: (A) in the residential district(s), as applicable to Two-Family Dwellings in R-2 District; provided that no single multi-residential building in the residential district(s) shall have more than 4 dwelling units and (B) in the CG District, as applicable under current Zoning Chapter in CG District - For any cluster or cottage court housing, the following:
+Lot Width, Lot Depth, Setback Requirements and Building Height: - For lots with a single multi-residential building: (A) in the residential district(s), as applicable to Two-Family Dwellings in R2 District; provided that no single multi-residential building in the residential district(s) shall have more than 4 dwelling units and (B) in the CG District, as applicable under current Zoning Chapter in CG District - For any cluster or cottage court housing, the following: